ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/service-how-to-create-service-contracts-and-service-contract-quotes.md

 ---
 # Práce se servisními smlouvami a nabídkami servisních smluv
-You can create a service contract either manually or from a service contract quote.
+Servisní smlouvu můžete vytvořit buď ručně, nebo z nabídky servisní smlouvy.
 You can use a service contract quote as a forerunner of a service contract, in which your company makes an offer to the customer and obtains customer approval before you can convert it to a service contract.
 The procedures for creating either a service contract or service contract quote are similar.

 ## To create a service contract or service contract quote
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Contracts** or **Service Contract Quotes**,and then choose the related link.